zloishavrin/Easy-Wav2Lip/README.md

 3. Run it and follow the instructions.

 Make sure your Nvidia drivers are up to date or you may not have Cuda 12.
+Also I think Python 3.10.x is needed for certain dependencies, I have only tested on 3.10.11.

 [Easy-Wav2Lip.bat](https://github.com/anothermartz/Easy-Wav2Lip/releases/download/v8.2/Easy-Wav2Lip.bat) will automatically check for and install the required software, download and install Easy-Wav2Lip, then run it in a loop of configuration and processing until you close it.
 It will also check for updates to Easy-Wav2Lip.